 - the signed Employee Declaration [PDF] as an attachment.

-DFAT will advise the Department of Home Affairs, as the agency responsible for processing the worker's visa application.
+DFAT will confirm the employer’s and employee’s eligibility and advise the Department of Home Affairs, as the agency responsible for processing the worker's visa application.

-The nominated private domestic worker should complete and lodge an online Application for a Temporary Work (International Relations) Visa with the Department of Home Affairs via ImmiAccount.
+The nominated private domestic worker must complete and lodge an online Application for a Temporary Work (International Relations) visa (subclass 403) with the Department of Home Affairs via ImmiAccount.

 9.2.2 Department of Home Affairs approval

-Processing of the domestic worker’s International Relations (subclass 403) visa application can take six to eight weeks.
+Processing of the domestic worker’s Temporary Work (International Relations) visa (subclass 403) application can take six to eight weeks.
 Processing times may vary according to the visa applicant’s circumstances.
-The applicant must undergo health and character checks and attend a face-to-face interview or be interviewed by video conference at a location organised by the Department of Home Affairs office.
+The applicant must undergo health and character checks and attend a face-to-face interview or be interviewed by video conference at a location organised by the Department of Home Affairs.
 In addition:

 - they must be aged 18 or older